Pyr-000/YetAnotherStableDiffusion/README.md

   - `"normalbae"`: Computes an estimated normal map via 'Bae's estimation method'.
 Recommended for feeding images into `"normal"` or `"normalbae"` ControlNet models.
 (Requires `controlnet_aux` library)
   - `"pose"`: Attempts to extract an openpose bone image from the input image.
 Can be used to perform 'pose-transfer'.
 Recommended when feeding regular images into an `"openpose"` ControlNet model.
 (Requires `controlnet_aux` library)
   - `"shuffle"`: 'Shuffles' image content by 'distorting' it via a random flow pattern.
 Recommended for feeding images into `"shuffle"` ControlNet models.
 (Requires `controlnet_aux` library)
+  - `"blur"`: Blurs image content using gaussian blur.
+Recommended for use with 'blur' or 'tile deblur' ControlNet models.
 - `-cost`/`--controlnet-strength` specifies the strength (guidance scale/cond_scale) with which the ControlNet guidance is applied.
 - `-cosc`/`--controlnet-schedule` can be used to specify a schedule for variable ControlNet strength.
 Default (None) corresponds to no schedule.
 This shares scheduler options with `-gsc`, see: [Diffusion Settings](#diffusion-settings).